 These depositivi anti-abbandono (anti-abandonment devices) are now required in Italy for all children under 4 years old if the car is registered in Italy or a foreign-registered vehicle is driven by a resident Italian.
 So, if you’re a UK resident driving your UK car here on holiday, the device isn’t required by law.

-Many car rental companies will provide one with the rental of a car seat.
+Many car rental companies will provide one with the rental of a car seat or as an additional rental option.
 Otherwise, you can bring your own.

 Read our complete guide to Car Seats in Italy!